mr-xray/portfolio-website/src/content/blog/en/snake.md

 ---
-title: "A snake bit my dog and almost killed it"
+title: "A snake bit my dog"
 isDraft: false
 pubDate: 2024-02-27
 description: "In November, a deadly cobra entered my dogs' enclosure and bit my female puppy Jane.
 Against all the odds, she survived the initial bite, but that's only where the real struggle began."